-The 132 entries were transcribed and annotated by postgraduate students from Trinity College Dublin and University College Cork (UCC).
+The 132 entries were transcribed and annotated by postgraduate students of the M. Phil. in Digital Humanities and Culture in Trinity College Dublin and postgraduate students from University College Cork (UCC).
 The database features photographs and historical context in addition to the diary entries.

 The team used multiple resources to expand on and detail the Martin family’s historic life.

-Sister Isabelle Smyth of the Medical Missionaries of Mary, an order founded by Charlie’s sister Marie, helped the team to provide biographical background on the family.
+Sister Isabelle Smyth of the Medical Missionaries of Mary, an order founded by Martin's daughter Marie, helped the team to provide biographical background on the family.

-Sr Maura O’Donohue, who nursed Martin before her death in 1955, was present at the launch of the diary on Tuesday.
+Sr Maura O’Donohue, who nursed Martin before her death in 1955, was present at the launch of the diary.
 She spoke about Martin saying that she was “very gracious, serene and quiet lady, who had great love for her children”.
 Larry and Clive C. Martin, two of Mary Martin’s surviving relatives, were also present.

 The diary can be viewed on Trinity College’s website here.